austinmm/WordsAsTagLabels-Example/README.md

 ### The Solution Logic

 1. Converting Strings to Labels
-1. Customizing Labels
+2. Customizing Labels
-1. Converting Labels to Images
+3. Converting Labels to Images
-1. Converting Images to Attributed text
+4. Converting Images to Attributed text
-1. Creating TextView
+5. Creating TextView
-1. Setting Attributed text to TextView
+6. Setting Attributed text to TextView
+7. Adding TextView as a subview to ScollView
+8. Adding ScrollView as a subview to TableViewCell

 ## Meta